Live Music Makes Your Venue or Event Memorable!

 – A cancellation clause may be added to any contract.
 This protects both parties.
 This agreement allows the purchaser to cancel the engagement within a timeframe agreed upon by both you and the band.

-While not an all inclusive list, the following restaurants and clubs offer live music featuring many of the musicians found on these pages:
+The following is a partial list of restaurants and clubs offering live music that features many of the musicians found on these pages:

 Insist on live music!